ashleymoy/coffee-shop-api/README.md

 I wanted to learn how to create an API and work with a database.
 This was my second coding project.
 I learned the following:

-- Creating a RESTful API
+- Creating a REST API
+- Using the Flask framework to create an application
 - Using sqlite3 to create, manage, and edit a database
 - Working in a virtual enviroment (virtualenv)
 - Using AWS Elastic Beanstalk